trothr/znetboot/clefonvm.md

 * http://www.casita.net/pub/znetboot/curl.rexx
 * http://www.casita.net/pub/znetboot/clefonvm.znetboot

-You can use any web retrieval tool or method. 'wget' will do nicely.
+You can use any web retrieval tool or method. `wget` will do nicely.

-clefonvm.znetboot must be tailored to your virtual machine.
+`clefonvm.znetboot` must be tailored to your virtual machine.
 Use your favorite plain text editor and change the IP address, netmask, network, and DNS server accordingly.
 Some of the statements, for example ...